 Grab a card from the card deck and dive into the essence of the message.
 Often the message is right what we need to hear at the moment.
 If you feel resistance, get curious and ask yourself why.

-All personal growth starts with getting curious and being willing to turn the attention inwards, instead of constant external surveillance.
+All personal growth starts with getting curious and being willing to turn the attention inwards.

 If you have a feeling that your life could be experienced in a different way, the practice of observing your thoughts and noticing if they are negative or positive is a great first start.

 This 4 step simple practice can help you make a U-turn from negative self talk to positive self talk:

 - Observe your thoughts – Is this really how I’m thinking?